bodhicougar/viktoria-castellano-broken/src/pages/productions.md

 June 2017

-In this romantic-comedic drama, Viktoria cast the role as the “girl who sells flowers” – again at the side of Brigitte Jaufenthaler, Ronja Forcher and the ensemble “Theaterhaufen Hall”
+In this romantic-comedic drama, Viktoria cast the role as the “girl who sells flowers” – again at the side of Brigitte Jaufenthaler, Ronja Forcher and the ensemble “Theaterhaufen Hall”.